iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ### Create

 To generate a new DID, the method described in [generation](#generation) must be followed.
-A basic DID Document must be created that includes the public key used in the DID creation process as a `verificationMethod`.
-This DID Document must be formatted as an Integration DID message and published to an IOTA Tangle on the index generated out of the public key used in the DID creation process.
+A basic DID Document must be created that includes the public key used in the DID creation process as a `verificationMethod` with a capability invocation verification relationship.
+This DID Document must be formatted as an Integration DID message, signed using the same keypair used to generate the tag, and published to an IOTA Tangle on the index generated out of the public key used in the DID creation process.

 ### Read

 To read the latest DID Document associated with a DID, the following steps are to be performed:
 1. Query all the Integration DID messages from the index, which is the `tag` part of the DID.
 2. Order the messages based on `previousMessageId` linkages.
 See [Determining Order](#determining-order) for more details.
-3. Validate the first Integration DID message that contains a public key inside the `verificationMethod` field that, when hashed using the `BLAKE2b-256` hashing algorithm, equals the `tag` field of the DID.
+3. Validate the first Integration DID message containing a verification method with a public key that, when hashed using the `BLAKE2b-256` hashing algorithm, equals the `tag` field of the DID as per [generation](#generation).
+This first Integration DID message MUST also contain a valid signature referencing the same verification method.
 4. Verify the signatures of all the DID messages.
-Signatures must be created using a public key avaliable in the previous DID message.
+Signatures must be created using a public key available in the previous DID message linked to a verification method capable of signing DID messages.
+See [Signing Keys](#signing-keys).
 5. Ignore any messages that are not signed correctly, afterwards ignore any messages that are not first in the ordering for their specific location in the chain.
-6. If a URL parameter is added to the Resolution of `diff=false`, the following steps can be skipped and you should now have the latest DID Document.
-7. Query all the Differentiation DID messages from the index, generated by the MessageId from the last valid Integration DID message, hashed using `Blake2b-256` and encoded in `hex`.
+6. Query all the Diff DID messages from the index, generated by the MessageId from the last valid Integration DID message, hashed using `Blake2b-256` and encoded in `hex`.
-8. Order and validate signatures in a similar manner to steps 2,4 and 5 above.
+7. Order messages and validate signatures in a similar manner to steps 2, 4 and 5 above.
+The first valid Diff DID message MUST have a `previousMessageId` referencing the `messageId` of the last Integration DID message.
-9. Ignore messages with illegal operations such as removing or updating a signing key.
+8. Ignore Diff DID messages with illegal operations such as removing or updating a signing key.
-10. Apply all valid Differentation updates to the state generated from the Integration DID messages.
-This will provide you the latest DID Document.
+9. Apply all valid Diff updates to the state generated from the Integration DID messages.
+This will result in the latest DID Document.

 #### Determining Order

-To determine order of any DID messages, the following steps are to be performed:
+To determine the order of any DID messages, the following steps are to be performed:
 1. Order is initially established by recreating the chain based on the `previousMessageId` linkages.
+   1. For Int DID messages, the one with no `previousMessageId` is first.
+   2. For Diff DID messages, the one with a `previousMessageId` referencing the IOTA MessageId of the corresponding Integration DID message is first.
 2. When two or more Messages compete, an order must be established between them.
 3. To determine the order, check which milestone confirmed the messages.
 4. If multiple messages are confirmed by the same milestone, we order based on the IOTA MessageId with alphabetical ordering.

 ### Update

-In order to update a DID Document, either an Integration or a Differentation DID message needs to be generated.
+In order to update a DID Document, either an Integration or a Diff DID message needs to be generated.
 It is RECOMMENDED to use only Integration DID messages if the DID Document is updated very infrequently and it is expected to never go beyond 100 updates in the lifetime of the DID.
-If that is not the case, it is RECOMMENDED to use as many Differentiation DID messages instead with a maximum of around 100 updates per Diff chain.
+If that is not the case, it is RECOMMENDED to use as many Diff DID messages instead with a maximum of around 100 updates per Diff chain.

 #### Creating an Integration DID message